 For the 2015 season Red Bull’s B-team, Scuderia Toro Rosso will be fielding two completely new drivers.

-STR have been a confusing team to look at from the outside, from a traditional point of view.
+STR has been a confusing team to look at from the outside, from a traditional point of view.
 In a sport that’s driven by success, a team that exists primarily to scout talent for another team may seem a bit counter-intuitive.
-After the four back-to-back titles Vettel claimed at Red Bull, and the storming emergence of Daniel Ricciardo last season, who can argue with their methods?
+After the four back-to-back titles, Vettel claimed at Red Bull, and the storming emergence of Daniel Ricciardo last season, who can argue with their methods?

 Although the team improved on their 2013 constructors’ finish by one position, moving them up to 7th place, their main points-scoring driver Jean-Eric Vergne, who scored 22 of their 30 points vs Daniil Kvyat’s 8, has been dropped, whilst Daniil has been promoted to take the seat Vettel absconded from at Red Bull – the reasons behind this decision are a different matter and to discuss them now would be leading us off-topic, so let’s look at their two drivers for the 2015 season, starting with the racer they signed first;